DouglasOrr/DouglasOrr.github.io/src/2020-09-training-objectives/2-teacher/article.md

 ## Core idea

 When we looked at the softmax cross entropy loss function with a one-hot target, we saw that the update looked "spiky".
 Each example in a batch contributes a large gradient spike to increase the score of the correct label, and a flatter gradient across all other labels.
-If we look at any individual example, our loss is trying to make the target probability 1, and everything else 0 - this would minimize the loss for that example.
+If we look at any individual example, our loss is trying to make the target probability 1, and everything else 0 - this would minimise the loss for that example.

 But there's a conflict here - we don't actually expect, or even want, this spiky output from our model.
 Instead, we'd expect an output to "hedge it's bets" a bit.
 For example, given this image: